sushil2601/javaScript_practise/REACT.md

 Ans :-
     Redux store is a centralized place for holding the state of all the components in the  application.

-    Redux store enables the application to update store using the defined reducer.

     Redux Store comes from reduxjs/toolkit package.

 Q .What is reducer in redux.